What is bipolar disorder?

 Everyone has ups and downs in mood.
 Feeling happy, sad and angry is normal.
-Bipolar disorder, or manic-depressive illness, is a serious medical condition that causes people to have extreme mood swings.
+Bipolar disorder (or manic-depressive illness, as it used to be called) is a medical condition in which people have extreme mood swings.
 These swings affect how people think, behave and function.

 Bipolar disorder typically consists of three states:

-a well state, during which the person feels normal and functions well.
+- a well state, during which many people feel normal and function well.

 One to two per cent of adults have bipolar disorder.
 In adolescents and young adults, the symptoms may be less typical and may be mistaken for teenage distress or rebellion.
 Men and women are affected equally.
 In some women, bipolar disorder may appear during pregnancy or shortly after it.
 In this case, symptoms of depression are more common than symptoms of mania.

 What are the signs & symptoms of bipolar disorder?

 Sometimes, a person may seem abnormally and continuously high, happy, expansive and euphoric, or irritable, angry, disruptive and aggressive, for at least one week.
 If this change in mood is accompanied by at least three of the following symptoms, the person may be in a manic phase of bipolar disorder: